-Clinton served longer in America than any other British Commander.
-From his first days in Boston in 1775 he sensed the war was a profitless enterprise.
-He favored a peaceful settlement on almost any terms.
+He arrived to Boston in 1775, serving under Generals Thomas Gage and William Howe at Bunker Hill with some distinction.
+Clinton favored a peaceful settlement on almost any terms.
 He saw war in America for Britain as a business, not a cause.
-Instead of taking and holding large rebel cities like New York and later Philadelphia, Clinton believed the decisive point was George Washington himself and the Continental Army, justifying energetic and perhaps costly pursuit.
-General Howe could not be convinced of this.
+Instead of taking and holding large rebel cities like New York and later Philadelphia, Clinton believed the decisive point to pursue was George Washington and the movements of the Continental Army, justifying an energetic and perhaps costly strategy.
+General Howe disagreed.

-By late 1776, despite his stellar performance during the New York campaign, Clinton realized his relationship with General Howe had broken down over philosophic and personal differences.
+By late 1776, despite his stellar performance during the New York campaign advising plans for the Battle of Long Island, Clinton realized his relationship with General Howe had broken down over personal differences.
 He returned to England determined to resign his commission.
-King George offered him a knighthood if he would stay on.
+King George III offered him a knighthood if he would stay he retained his position.
 Clinton reluctantly agreed, but upon his return to New York in July 1777, little had changed.
+He continued to disagree with his superiors strategically.

-In almost every military situation he faced from Bunker Hill to the Southern campaigns of 1779-1781, Clinton suggested the right strategic approach to either his superiors, his direct subordinates, and/or his naval counterpart and every time but one (Long Island), they would not follow his advice.
-Had General Howe simply followed the original plan for the campaign of 1777 and marched up the Hudson to link up with General John Burgoyne (as Clinton strongly favored) many experts believe the war could have been won.
-Howe instead marched on Philadelphia and ultimately was relieved of his command.2 Clinton did lead a smaller force up the Hudson in 1777, but could not break through past Albany in time to relieve Burgoyne.
+If General Howe simply followed the original plan for the campaign of 1777 and marched up the Hudson to link up with British General John Burgoyne (as Clinton strongly favored), the results for the British at the Battle of Saratoga could have been victorious.
+Instead, Howe marched on Philadelphia and ultimately was relieved of his command for this error.
+In this engagement, Clinton led a smaller force up the Hudson, but could not break through past Albany in time to relieve Burgoyne.

 Constantly fearful of an attack by Washington on the weakened garrison at New York (having given up a net 10,000 plus men to other theaters) and harassed by superior numbers of French naval forces off the coast, Clinton was reluctant to dispatch additional troops to Cornwallis in the Carolinas and Virginia in late 1780 and 1781.
-Relations and communications again frayed between Britain’s top commanders following Clinton’s hesitation to resign as planned after Charleston, resulting in the catastrophe at Yorktown.
+Tensions mounted as communications frayed between commanders.
+Given Clinton’s hesitation to resign after the successful British Siege of Charleston, communications continued to break down resulting in the catastrophe at Yorktown leading to British surrender.

 Notes: